AndresMarcelo7/AYGO_Documentation_AI_Chat/README.md

 ## Repository Contents:

 In this repository, you will find organized resources used for the development of the project as follows:
+- [Project Paper](AYGO_2023-1.pdf): Paper of the project, it describes business case, methodology, results and future work.
 - [Project-AI-ElasticSearch](Project-AI-ElasticSearch): Indexer Project (Data Loading) for Elasticsearch vector database.
 - [Project-AI-Pinecone](Project-AI-Pinecone): Indexer Project (Data Loading) for Pinecone vector database.
 - [ChatApiLambda](ChatApiLambda): AWS Lambda API protected with Cognito to establish conversations with Elasticsearch and Pinecone databases.